Fight for Senate control awaits in Georgia after Biden’s win

 Both Senate seats in the state are now held by Republican incumbents.
 They were forced into the January runoff contests after no candidate reached the 50% threshold needed to win outright in multi-candidate races.

-GOP Sen. Kelly Loeffler will face Rafael Warnock, a Black pastor from the church where Rev. Martin Luther King, Jr. And Republican Sen. David Perdue, a top Trump ally, will face Democratic challenger Jon Ossoff.
+GOP Sen. Kelly Loeffler will face Rafael Warnock, a Black pastor from the church where Rev. Martin Luther King, Jr. preached.
+And Republican Sen. David Perdue, a top Trump ally, will face Democratic challenger Jon Ossoff.

 “Now more than ever, we NEED to keep the Senate in Republican hands,” tweeted Loeffler.
 She said Saturday that she and Perdue are “the last line of defense against the radical left.”